zitrosolrac/datajoint-tutorial/beginner/building_first_pipeline/python/first-table.rst

 For `mouse_id`, we have chosen type ``int`` which can hold integers between -2147483648 and 2147483647, with the exact range depending on your database server.
-Since we don't expect to have that many mice, ``int`` is a safe choice for holding numerical ID for the mouse.
+Since we don't expect to have that many mice, ``int`` is a safe choice for holding the numerical ID for the mouse.

 At the end of the definition, you can give a comment describing what this attribute stores.
 Although this is optional, it is strongly recommended that you add a brief comment to help remind everyone (including yourself!) what that field is about.
-A good combination of well thought out attribute name and a good comment can help make your table very readable.
+A good combination of a well thought-out attribute name and a good comment can help make your table very readable.

 Primary vs non-primary key attributes
 +++++++++++++++++++++++++++++++++++++